Healthcare mandates · Interoperability · AI Readiness · Operational execution

 Implementation guide adoption

 PAS, PDex, EOB, and ATR IGs move from optional to expected.
-Drives Phase 3 scope and conformance pressure.
+Conformance pressure on implementation guide adoption is increasing.

 USCDI v3